Where to go for funding

 Creative Communities Scheme: arts at a local level

 This scheme is a partnership between Creative New Zealand and the 74 local authorities throughout New Zealand.
 It aims to increase participation in the arts at a local level, and increase the range and diversity of arts available to communities.
 Local decision-making is the key to the scheme and applications are considered by local assessment committees.
 All New Zealanders (individuals, groups and organisations) are eligible to apply.
-For funding guidelines and further information about the scheme visit the Creative Communities Scheme webpage, or contact your local council’s Creative Communities Scheme administrator.
+For funding guidelines and further information about the scheme, visit the Creative NZ Creative Communities webpage or contact your local council’s Creative Communities Scheme administrator.